zaphosting/docs/docs/vserver-windows-vrising.md

 You can name it whatever you want.
 In our example we will name it "VRising"

-## Step 2 Download Steamcmd to your Windows server
+## Step 2 Download SteamCMD to your Windows server

 Open the browser and go to the [link](https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip).
 That will download SteamCMD for Windows to your Server.